theprimarybrain/theprimarybrain.github.io/_posts/2022-02-02-Unicorn-Themed-Toddler-Activities.md

 ![UnicornToddler]({{ site.github.url }}/assets/img/unicorn-toddler-folder-cover.jpg)

-To start this magical week off, tell your little ones that you will be playing with and learning all about unicorns.
 As you begin a new unit, it's fun to create a journal to store your masterpieces in.
 Your child can color the unicorn cover page and attach it to the front of the notebook.
 Make sure to say the letters in your child’s name as you write them.
 If your child is ready, he or she can even practice writing their own name.
 Don’t forget to introduce the letter U as well.
 If the letter U is in your child's name, then see if they can spot it.

 ## Fine Motor Activities